jrbrowning/ollama-tools-api/README.md

 Here's where we build something deployable.
 A TypeScript React UI that could actually ship to production.

 But complexity comes back.
 Just because you can send SSE events doesn't mean your frontend knows what to do with them.
-How do you handle tool calls versus chat responses in your UI?
-We'll tackle all these questions.
+How could you handle tool calls versus chat responses in your UI?
+We'll tackle these questions.

 ---